9Quiescent/manet-sim/README.md

 # USAGE WITH DOCKER (Automatic)
+## NOTE THAT RUNNING THE PROJECT THROUGH DOCKER PREVENTS THE GUI FROM WORKING DUE TO NO DISPLAY ACCESS.
 ## Clone The Project
 Open A Terminal and run the following commands to clone the repository:
 ```bash